AlbertTWang/CIS1900Final/README.md

-# CIS1900Final
-CIS1900 Final Project Proposal
+# CIS1900Final Project Proposal
+## Team:
-Team: Tahmid Ahamed & Albert Wang
+Tahmid Ahamed & Albert Wang
+## Project Proposal:
-Project Proposal: Settlers of Catan
+Settlers of Catan
-Description of Project:
+## Description of Project:
 Our project plans to recreate the classic board game Settlers of Catan.
 The motivation behind the project is that both Tahmid and Albert are avid Catan players.
-As of writing this, Albert is currently the 2nd ranked player in the world on colonist.io, the most popular online Catan simulator.
+As of writing this, Albert is currently the 2nd ranked player in the world on colonist.io, the most popular online Catan simulator.<br /><br />
 Catan is a complex board game, therefore we are confident this project will pass the complexity threshold.
 The game is played on 19 hexagonal tiles making it different from the classic square-tiled board games.
 There are 5 types of resources in the game: wood, brick, sheep, wheat, and ore.
 Players can use these resources to purchase four items: settlement, city, road, and development card.
 There are five types of development cards: knight, year of plenty, road building, monopoly, and victory point.
 The game is typically played between 2-4 players and the end goal is to be the first player to reach 10 victory points (although 10 can vary).
 The game is played through turns, where each player has a turn and it rotates clockwise.
 In each turn, a player rolls two dice.
 The sum determines the roll of the turn, allotting the deserved resources to the player.
 Catan also includes concepts such as ports, robber, and longest road/largest army.
-Technical features/project structuring:
+## Technical features/project structuring:
-With 6 different types of hexagonal tiles, 5 types of resources, four purchasable items, and five types of development cards, we anticipated using some type of template/class hierarchy/OOP to demonstrate this.
+With 6 different types of hexagonal tiles, 5 types of resources, four purchasable items, and five types of development cards, we anticipated using some type of template/class hierarchy/OOP to demonstrate this.<br /><br />
-The libraries/frameworks of C++ we anticipate using are <algorithm>, <list, vector, deque, iterator>, some type of basic GUI controller, <random> & <memory> for a random dice roll, <iostream, iomanip> to allow user to provide an input on their turn.
+The libraries/frameworks of C++ we anticipate using are <algorithm>, <list, vector, deque, iterator>, some type of basic GUI controller, <random> & <memory> for a random dice roll, <iostream, iomanip> to allow user to provide an input on their turn.<br /><br />
 We plan on using C++ smart pointers to indicate that a player has their current resources as they only temporarily have these resources before they spend them on something.
 We plan on using C++ unique pointers to indicate that a player has a certain port that they can trade their resources in.
-Additionally, unique pointers can be used for the longest road and largest army as only one player can have those at a time.
+Additionally, unique pointers can be used for the longest road and largest army as only one player can have those at a time.<br /><br />
 One aspect we are not going to implement is trading as this will require a multiplayer aspect to it and include networks that we are not familiar with.
 Instead, our implementation will be a singleplayer version of Catan where the user plays for everyone at the board.
-Catan is quite complex so there may be other aspects we choose not to implement for sake of the project timeline.
+Catan is quite complex so there may be other aspects we choose not to implement for sake of the project timeline.<br /><br />
 Finally, the project work distribution will be split as follows: Albert will implement the core game logic and Tahmid will implement the GUI interface and IOstream input/output.
 Overlap will be worked on together.
 We anticipate a simplified/buggy version of everything being implemented by next week, and debugging to take the final week.